Santiago Cathedral

 You leave Ribadiso by crossing another little stone bridge and then start the steady climb through trees and back onto quiet country roads.
 It’s not far, but it can feel longer with the hill and the morning legs.

-Arzúa’s another bigger town, and the Camino goes right through the middle of it.
-It’s known for its local cheese—queso de Arzúa-Ulloa.
+Arzúa is a fine town, and the Camino goes right through the middle of it.
+Arzúa is best known for its local cheese, queso de Arzúa-Ulloa.
 It’s soft and mild, and you’ll often see it melted on toast or drizzled with honey.

 Albergue de peregrinos de Arzúa